CharlesP8412/ll-landon/README.md

 Converts a hotel website from legacy HTML to React.
 <br/>
-Serverless deployment using AWS Amplify, and fetches data using AWS DynamoDB, and AWS API Gateway.
+Serverless deployment using AWS Amplify, and fetches data using AWS DynamoDB, Lambda, and AWS API Gateway.

 #### Initial HTML and CSS provided by LinkedIn Learning